 Third, well-shaped trees and shrubs just look better.

-Clearing overgrown shrubs and trees is one of the best ways to make instant curb appeal.
+Clearing overgrown shrubs or trees is one of the best ways to make instant curb appeal.

 2-PULL UP THOSE WEEDS